What can I do if students don’t speak up in discussions?

 Use challenging, complex problems that students need each other to solve, and that are inherently interesting and motivating.
 Shekhar and Borrego (2016) found that when presented with a complex problem, students who had originally resisted sitting near their peers moved to a nearby group so they could discuss.
 A problem that requires group effort can thus lessen student resistance.

 Another form of accountability is an expectation that students will speak up in the whole class discussion.
 Calling on students at random (“random call”) can help with accountability.
 There are two kinds of random call, individual and group.
 Some studies find that individual random call generates a sense of responsibility for speaking up and increases students’ comfort with participating in class discussions (Dallimore, Hertenstein, and Platt 2012), including female students (Eddy, Brownell, and Wenderoth 2014), but also has drawbacks.
 Individual random call has been found to increase students’ anxiety because of fear of negative evaluation (Cooper, Downing, and Brownell 2018).
 Another study found that group random call (calling on a small group of students instead of an individual) also had a positive influence on the quality of certain aspects of the groups’ conversations in anticipation of the random calling of their group (Knight, Wise, and Sieke 2016).
-If you want to use random call to help with accountability, consider calling on small groups of students (instead of individuals) to mitigate student anxiety, and ensure that you have a healthy classroom culture (link to 5- Community article) where students are respected and their ideas are valued.
+If you want to use random call to help with accountability, consider calling on small groups of students (instead of individuals) to mitigate student anxiety, and ensure that you have a healthy classroom culture where students are respected and their ideas are valued (see How can I create a classroom community, so that students feel encouraged to engage?)

 If possible, seating students in groups has been shown to facilitate discussion (Shekhar and Borrego 2016).